 Explore programs related to the Biology MS.

 For the non-thesis option, students will focus on coursework and on broad issues rather than a specific research project.
-They are responsible for conducting, writing, and defending a literature review that develops an in-depth understanding of a relevant biological topic, and provides theoretical solutions or scientific opinions that are fully supported by scientific literature.
-Students must complete a minimum of 33 units of graduate coursework to complete the Plan B option.
+Students must complete a minimum of 33 units of graduate coursework to complete the non-thesis option.

 Before applying for admission to UCM Graduate Studies, you should contact a faculty member in the Biology MS program whose research matches your research interests.
 Students must have an advisor sponsor their application prior to being accepted into the Biology MS program.
-Any questions about the process should be sent to the Graduate Coordinator and your advisor can assist with the application process as well.
-Additional information regarding requirements for the program can be found under “Program of Study” or by contacting the Graduate Coordinator.
+Any questions about the process should be sent to the Graduate Coordinator.
+Your faculty advisor can assist with the application process as well.
+Additional information regarding requirements for the program can be found under “Program Details” or by contacting the Graduate Coordinator.